 Death Benefit – The amount paid to a beneficiary upon the death of an insured person.

+Deductible – A specified amount of time or dollar amount the insured must satisfy before an insurance company will pay a claim.

 Dementia – Another term for significant cognitive impairment.